impossiblity/getirHackathon/README.md

 # getirHackathon
 Submission of team Storm in Getir Hackathon.
+The server is deployed in https://storm-getir-hackathon.herokuapp.com/.

 ## Members
 * Kaan Bulut Tekelioglu